w3f/polkadot-wiki/docs/learn/learn-nominator.md

 The first thing you need to do before becoming a nominator is to make sure you have a [**stash account**](./learn-staking.md/#stash-and-controller-accounts-for-staking) where you can transfer funds you want to use for staking.
-For these accounts, it is recommended a "cold solution" such as [Ledger](../general/ledger.md) or
+For these accounts, it is recommended to use a "cold wallet" solution such as [Ledger](../general/ledger.md) or
 [Parity Signer](./learn-account-generation.md#parity-signer).